vmware-tanzu/community-edition/addons/packages/external-dns/0.11.0/README.md

 ns-515.awsdns-00.net.
 ```

-Take note of the new hosted zone id and name servers.
+Note the new hosted zone ID and name servers.

 "Hook up your DNS zone with is parent zone", as the official documentation
+cryptically suggests:
-cryptically suggests.
-Go to the [AWS Route 53
+- Go to the [AWS Route 53
 Console](https://console.aws.amazon.com/route53/v2/hostedzones#) and select
 your domain.
-Create a new record.
-Enter the desired subdomain, select NS for
+- Create a new record.
+- Enter the desired subdomain.
-the record type, and paste in the list of name servers from the previous step
+- Select NS for the record type and paste the list of name servers from the previous step
 into the Value field.

 ![Create NS Record](images/create-ns-record.png)

-After creating the NS record on the hosted zone for your new subdomain, you've
+Once you've created the NS record on the hosted zone for your new subdomain, you're
-completed the prerequisites on AWS for this example.
+done with the prerequisites on AWS for this example.

-### 4. Create a Kubernetes Secret
+##### 4. Create a Kubernetes Secret

-In an earlier section, you obtained AWS credentials.
-Use these credentials to
+In [the AWS Permissions section](#1-aws-permissions) you obtained AWS credentials.
+Use them to
-make a secret in Kubernetes that ExternalDNS can reference.
-Start by creating a
+create a secret in Kubernetes that ExternalDNS can reference.
-manifest for an opaque secret.

-The secret must be created in the same namespace that the ExternalDNS package
+Start by creating a manifest for an opaque secret in the same namespace where the ExternalDNS package
-will run it.
-If that namespace does not exist, create it now and use it in the
+will run that secret.
+If the namespace does not exist, create it now and use it in the
 manifest below.

 ```shell
 kubectl create namespace external-dns
 ```

-For this secret, you will need to name to reference it by, the namespace, and
+You will need the secret name to reference it by, the namespace, and
-finally the AWS access key ID and Secret access key.
+the AWS access key ID and Secret access key.
 Create this manifest and
 apply it to your cluster with `kubectl apply -f secret.yaml`.

 ```yaml